 This doctoral research is the focus on her forthcoming monograph - Data Privacy, Serious Crime, and EU Policy-Making (Oxford University Press).

 Dr Nóra Ni Loideain is a Visiting Lecturer for the LL.M.
-Privacy and Information Law module at King’s College London and a Senior Research Fellow at the University of Johannesburg’s Faculty of Humanities.
+Privacy and Information Law module at King’s College London, a Research Associate of the Centre for Intellectual Property and Information Law (CIPIL) at the University of Cambridge, and a Senior Research Fellow at the University of Johannesburg’s Faculty of Humanities.
 Nóra was previously an Affiliated Lecturer in Law at the University of Cambridge.

 As Senior Research Fellow on the Media and Democracy Project at the University of Johannesburg, Nóra examined the influence of EU law on the state of the right to privacy and data protection in South Africa, particularly with respect to civil liberties and the development of Cape Town as a smart city.
 This research contributed to the UN universal periodic review of South Africa’s human rights record in 2017.

 Following her doctoral research at the University of Cambridge Faculty of Law, she was a Postdoctoral Research Associate on the Technology and Democracy Project at the University of Cambridge Centre for Research in the Arts, Social Sciences, and Humanities (CRASSH).